 Debbie Gilmer, President

-Debbie Gilmer is the President of Syntiro and the Project Director of the Employment for ME Workforce Development System funded by Maine DHHS and VR to certify, support, teach and mentor Employment Specialists across the state.
-She directed the recently concluded Maine HEP program, a statewide high school equivalency program serving migrant and seasonal farm workers.
-She previously served as the co-director of the Healthy & Ready to Work National Resource Center funded by the federal Maternal and Child Health Bureau as well as the 2005 Maine State GEAR UP program funded by the US Department of Education’s Office of Post-secondary Education.
-She has served as a special education teacher, transition coordinator and directed Maine’s statewide inclusive schools project, LEARNS for ten years while at the University of Maine.
-She is a board member of Disability Rights Maine, past president of Maine APSE and serves on the national APSE public policy committee.
+is the President of Syntiro and the Project Director of the Employment for ME Workforce Development System funded by Maine DHHS and VR to certify, support, teach and mentor Employment Specialists across the state.
+She directed Maine HEP program, a statewide high school equivalency program serving migrant and seasonal farm workers.
+She previously served as the co-director of the Healthy & Ready to Work National Resource Center funded by the federal Maternal and Child Health Bureau as well as the 2005 Maine State GEAR UP program funded by the US Department of Education’s Office of Post- Secondary Education as well as Associate Director and Acting Director of the University of Maine’s Center for Community Inclusion and Disability Studies.
+She has served as a special education teacher, transition coordinator and directed Maine’s statewide inclusive schools project, LEARNS.
+She served as co-state lead of Maine’s US DOL Employment First State Leadership Mentoring Program and was a founding member of the Employment First Maine Coalition.
+She served as a board member of Disability Rights Maine, the Maine Department of Education’s Consensus Based Rule Making Panel on Restraint and Seclusion, past president of Maine APSE and currently serves on the national APSE public policy committee.
 She has provided technical assistance and consultation to the Think College National Resource Center and served on their Advisory Committee.
 She has conducted technical assistance and training on transition and employment across the country for many years.
 She has a Bachelor’s Degree in Sociology and a Master’s Degree in Special Education from the University of Maine.

 Emma Irish is presently serving as a College Counselor at Lee Academy.
 She has been employed in the education field since 1998, working first in Special Education then finding her niche as Gear Up Liaison assisting students with postsecondary awareness and college readiness.
 It is her ultimate goal to see that all students have the utmost chance for postsecondary success regardless of financial, or cultural barriers.
 Residing in Topsfield with her family, Emma loves spending time in the out of doors hiking, and fly fishing.